f4b4nd/angular-tetris/README.md

 That's why `ts-node` in installed as dev-dependency.

-When inside the container, use the command `npx ts-node --compilerOptions '{ "module": "commonJS" }' my-script.ts`
+When inside the container, use the command `npx ts-node --compilerOptions '{ "module": "commonJS" }' --files=true my-script.ts`